AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-4.md

 <!--- ACP2E-36-->

-*  `category_name` has been added to the system-reserved product attribute codes. {{ site.data.var.ce }} now shows an error if a user tries to create a product attribute with the attribute code `category_name`.
+*  `category_name` has been added to the system-reserved product attribute codes.
+Magento Open Source now shows an error if a user tries to create a product attribute with the attribute code `category_name`.
 Previously, products were not listed in the expected category, and an Elasticsearch error was logged.

 <!--- ACP2E-68-->